 A: The Commission’s staff has held numerous meetings with individuals or entities interested in AI and national security issues, including engagements with leading AI experts from industry, government, academia, non-profit organizations, and individuals on a variety of AI topics.
-The Commission’s members have also held 19 working group meetings and five plenary meetings virtually and in person.
+The Commission’s members have also held multiple working group meetings and plenary meetings, virtually and in person.
 Partner entities, allies, and others have provided Commission members with classified and unclassified briefings on topics within the Commission’s scope of its review.

 Q: Does the Commission host public meetings?